syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 {% endhighlight %}
 {% endtabs %}

-### Editing the Listbox form field
+### Editing list box form fields

 The `SelectedItems` property can be used to programmatically choose an item from the list box.
+The `SelectedItems` should contain only the values from the `ListBoxFormFields.Items` array.
 Both one and more selections are supported by the list box.
-For a list box with a single selection,
+The below code snippet illustrates modifying a single-select list box form field named "courses" from PDF Viewer.

 {% tabs %}
 {% highlight C# %}

+FormField formField = PdfViewer.FormFields.Where(x => x.Name == "courses").FirstOrDefault();

-if (PdfViewer.FormFields.Where(x => x.Name == "state") is ListBoxFormField listBox)
+if (formField is ListBoxFormField listBox)
 {
     // Select the desire item from the list box. listBox.SelectedItems = new ObservableCollection<string> { listBox.Items[0] };